Joanne Tod: Early work

-Recent Work
+Work from 2000 on

 In his review of Tod's 2000 exhibition entitled "The Republic of Private" at Toronto's Sable-Castelli Gallery, The Globe and Mail art critic Gary Michael Dault described Tod's paintings as "dizzying realism" with "high sensuous, meditative brushwork that abstracts its subject at the very same time as it nails it down."
 Dault calls Tod a virtuoso, with meticulously detailed enigmatic paintings that are "lushly crafted."
 But the paintings are at times unexpectedly wry, with subtle jokes and puzzles.
 In her series entitled "Oh, Canada — a Lament" (2007 - 2011) Tod painted 121 small portraits of Canadians who died in Afghanistan.
 The Walrus published the series as a visual essay in 2011.
 Tod, who has worked in collaboration with the Gardiner Museum for years and was familiar with their historical ceramics collection, decorated a series of plates featuring contemporary figures and themes from popular culture while using visual references to the historical works.
 In the exhibition entitled "Invited Invasion," her ceramics were interspersed with the historical collection, hiding objects in plain sight and challenging ways of seeing in the traditional museum setting.
 As a feminist she drew attention to the fact that historically, women were not the producers of the ceramics themselves; they were only allowed to decorate them.

+There is material about Tod in Library and Archives Canada.